-A ‘well-balanced’ GMAT score is an important part of a Full-Time MBA application at top business schools around the world.
+A ‘well-balanced’ GMAT score is an important part of an MBA application at top business schools around the world.
 Moreover, these scores are also used as a Consultant job application input by top strategy consulting firms.

-Three students in the current Full-Time MBA cohort, who scored 700+ on their GMAT, list the tips and tricks that helped them crack a good score.
+Three Full-Time MBA alumni, who scored 700+ on their GMAT Exam, list the tips and tricks that helped them crack a good score.

 James, Matthew and Anirudh took their GMAT before the exam got shortened by 30 minutes in April 2018.
 As the average time per question remained unchanged after the new format came into force, they surmise that their tips stay unaffected.